traffic-kowshik/traffic-data-bengaluru/README.md

-# traffic-data-bengaluru
+# Traffic Data Bengaluru

-Open datasets on traffic and mobility patterns in Bengaluru.
+> Open datasets on traffic and mobility patterns in Bengaluru.